-9 When is it appropriate for a claimant to consider obtaining an order freezing a defendant's assets?
+When is it appropriate for a claimant to consider obtaining an order freezing a defendant's assets?
 What are the preconditions and other considerations?

-In these procedures, it is common that when there is a guarantee that is being executed, or when there is a risk that the goods will be damaged, measures can be requested to make provision for damage liability.
+In these procedures, it is common that when there is a guarantee that is being executed or when there is a risk that the goods will be damaged, measures can be requested to make provision for damage liability.

 There are cases in which, due to the nature of the controversy, the seizure of assets is part of the procedure, precisely for the purpose of ensuring that, if the defendant does not pay, there are sufficient assets to auction them and, with the proceeds, pay the claimant.
+It is even allowed to request the judge to require the National Banking and Securities Commission (Comisión Nacional Bancaria y de Valores) to freeze the defendant's bank accounts to prevent them from having money available and not having it to comply with a possible condemnation.

-Usually, when requesting a bond or guarantee the judge is obliged to check that the requirements established by law are met (appearance of good standing, danger of delay; or proportionality in the measure).
+Usually, when requesting a bond or guarantee, the judge must check that the requirements established by law are met (appearance of good standing, danger of delay, or proportionality in the measure).